Nuclear treaty review opens amid war, testing threats, failed consensus

 ASEAN leaders pushed back at China, asserting a 1982 U.N. treaty should serve as the basis for resolving disputes over claims in the South China Sea.

-Trade economists who advise the U.N. warned COVID-19 could cost the world economy up to US$2 trillion in 2020 and push nations into recession.
+Trade economists who advise the U.N. said COVID-19 could push nations into recession and depress global annual growth.

-The global coronavirus outbreak likely caused a US$50 billion decline in worldwide manufacturing exports from China in February alone, UNCTAD reported.
+The global coronavirus outbreak likely caused a $50 billion decline in manufacturing exports from China in February alone.